top of page

 WHITE PAPERS

-Edwards, C. D., et al., 2020Deep Trek: Mission Concepts for Exploring Subsurface Habitability & Life on Mars – A Window into Subsurface Life in the Solar SystemSubmitted to the NAS Planetary Science and Astrobiology Decadal Survey, 2023 - 2033.
+Edwards, C. D., et al., 2020Deep Trek: Mission Concepts for Exploring Subsurface Habitability & Life on Mars – A Window into Subsurface Life in the Solar SystemSubmitted to the National Academies of Sciences, Engineering, and Medicine (NASEM) Planetary Science and Astrobiology Decadal Survey, 2023 - 2033.

 Garvin, Z. K., et al., 2020.
 Mars Trace Gas Fluxes: Critical Strategies and Implications for the Upcoming Decade.
-Submitted to the NAS Planetary Science and Astrobiology Decadal Survey, 2023 - 2033
+Submitted to the NASEM Planetary Science and Astrobiology Decadal Survey, 2023 - 2033

 Stamenković, V. et al., 2020.
-Deep Trek: Science of Subsurface Habitability & Life on Mars – A Window into Subsurface Life in the Solar SystemSubmitted to the NAS Planetary Science and Astrobiology Decadal Survey, 2023 - 2033.https://mepag.jpl.nasa.gov/reports/decadal2023-2032/StamenkovicVlada.pdf
+Deep Trek: Science of Subsurface Habitability & Life on Mars – A Window into Subsurface Life in the Solar SystemSubmitted to the NASEM Planetary Science and Astrobiology Decadal Survey, 2023 - 2033.

 PEER-REVIEWED PUBLICATIONS